hhwhhw204/CDVAR/README.md

 ### Train

 The training code is in the OncoKB_train/ directory.
+The features required for training the model are prt_200bp_repr.npy, dna_500bp_repr.npy, mut fea_100bpx2.tsv, which can be obtained in Step "Data processing".

-After data processing, run
+After processing the positive and negative sample data, run

 ```
 python pan-caner_train.py -mul 10